Mitral Valve Disease Imaging

 - Recognize the anatomy and pathophysiology of mitral valve regurgitation.

 - Describe the details of TTE and TEE protocols.

 - Identify specific criteria used in the classification of disease severity.

 - Demonstrate the criteria used for patient selection.

 Baptist Health South Florida

-Elliott J. Elias, M.D., speaker and co-conference director, disclosed that he is a member of the speakers’ bureau for Abbott Laboratories, and has indicated that the presentation or discussion will not include off-label or unapproved product usage.
+Elliott J. Elias, M.D., speaker and conference director for this educational activity, disclosed that he is a member of the speakers’ bureau for Abbott Laboratories, and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

-Brian J. Schiro, M.D., co-conference director, disclosed that he receives grant/research support from Medtronic and that he is a member of the speakers’ bureau for Penumbra.
+Brian J. Schiro, M.D., conference director for this educational activity, disclosed that he receives grant/research support from Medtronic and that he is a member of the speakers’ bureau for Penumbra.